insure logo

 10. Minnesota Mutual

-It offers term and whole life insurance policies, as well as fixed, indexed and variable universal life insurance policies.
+It offers term, whole life and universal life insurance policies.

 What is life insurance?

-Life insurance is a type of coverage that pays a benefit to your survivors or other beneficiaries upon your death.
+Life insurance is a type of coverage that pays a benefit to your chosen beneficiaries upon your death.

-Most people earmark life insurance proceeds for a spouse or other family members, but some purchase this coverage to leave money to a charity, or even to simply provide funds for burial expenses.
+Most people earmark life insurance proceeds for a spouse or other family members, but some purchase this coverage to leave money to a charity or simply to provide funds for burial expenses.

 What are the different types of life insurance?